 Director Kim Won Seok skillfully captured the essence of every character in his masterpiece.
 Harmonizing them to the buildup of the story, it’s impossible to find something to nitpick on it.
 His gift in layering sensible depth to the characters is noteworthy.

 Through the experiences of writers Kim Young Hyun and Park Sang Hyun, the grand and majestic scale of the drama felt realistic.
 It makes you really believe that such a civilization might have existed.
 The thriving flow of the story refuses to flounder.
-It just keeps on progressing to an excitement level that drew collective encouragement from the viewers.
+It just keeps on progressing to an excitement level that draws collective encouragement from the viewers.
 Hence, their fictional concoction is deemed successful.

 Arthdal Chronicles Part 3